Skip to content

 Control Over Content

-Not only does Kelsi have full control over the site’s content, but she’s also saving time by giving department heads the ability to maintain their own pages.
-However, they don’t have unlimited access to the site.
+Not only does Kelsi have full control over the site’s content, she’s also saving time by giving department heads the ability to maintain their own pages.
+But that doesn’t mean everyone has unlimited access to the site.

-“I don’t have to worry about ‘oops,’ like someone accidentally changing the fee schedule because departments only have access to what they need access to,” Kelsi said.
+“I don’t have to worry about ‘oops,’ like someone accidentally changing the fee schedule.
+Departments only have access to what they need access to,” Kelsi said.

 A Website to be Proud of